 Maintain Financial Flexibility.
 We intend to pursue a disciplined financial policy and seek to maintain a conservative capital structure that we believe will provide enhanced stability to our existing cash flows and allow us to consider attractive growth projects and strategic acquisitions in all market environments.
 Upon the consummation of this offering, we expect OCI Wyoming's liquidity to consist of cash on hand and borrowing availability under a \$190 million senior unsecured revolving credit facility, which we refer to as the OCI Wyoming Credit Facility.
-As of March 31, 2013, after giving effect to OCI Wyoming's entrance into the OCI Wyoming Credit Facility and borrowings of OCI Wyoming thereunder prior to the date of this prospectus, which borrowings have been or will be used to refinance \$31.0 million of OCI Wyoming's existing debt, fund an \$11.5 million special distribution to Wyoming Co. and a \$91.5 million aggregate special distribution to OCI Holdings and NRP and pay approximately \$1.2 million of debt issuance costs, OCI Wyoming's borrowing availability would have been \$34.8 million under the OCI Wyoming Credit Facility.
+As of March 31, 2013, after giving effect to OCI Wyoming's entry into the OCI Wyoming Credit Facility and borrowings by OCI Wyoming thereunder prior to the date of this prospectus, which borrowings were used, together with \$0.3 million in cash, to refinance \$31.0 million of OCI Wyoming's existing debt, fund an \$11.5 million special distribution to Wyoming Co. and a \$91.5 million aggregate special distribution to NRP and us and pay approximately \$1.3 million of debt issuance costs, OCI Wyoming's borrowing availability would have been \$35.0 million under the OCI Wyoming Credit Facility.
 In addition, OCI Resources has \$10 million of borrowing availability under its secured revolving credit facility, which we refer to as the Revolving Credit Facility.
 Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt."